ncatlab/nlab-content/pages/9/2/6/4/4629/content.md

 ## Properties

-Horizontal and vertical composition are subject to the compatibility condition called the [[interchange law]].
+Horizontal and vertical composition are subject to the compatibility condition called the [[interchange law]], which in this case and the higher categorical ones means that if we fix three objects $A$, $B$, and $C$ then the composition of 1-cells between them defines a functor.

 ## Examples